v4lproik/JavaProblem/README.md

 ## Instructions
 ***
+We're not imposing a maximum or minimum time limit on this challenge but previous experience suggests allowing for around an hour to complete.

 1. Clone this repository
 2. Create your own GitHub/BitBucket repository and commit the base project to it
 3. At regular intervals commit and push your changes so we can see logical progress & steps you took through the problem